Highland single malts

 Highland single malts are single malt Scotch whiskies produced in the Highland region of Scotland.
-This categorisation includes the whiskies produced on the islands around the perimeter of Scotland (the Island single malts), except for Islay (see Islay whisky).
-Incongruously, the area also includes certain lowland areas in the North-East of the country such as Banffshire and Aberdeenshire.
+This categorisation includes whiskies produced on the islands around the perimeter of Scotland (the Island single malts), except for Islay (see Islay whisky).
+Incongruously, the area includes lowland areas in the North-East, such as Moray and Aberdeenshire.

 Legal status

 Highland is a "protected locality" for Scotch Whisky distilling under UK Government legislation.